michaelpowers8/Summarize_Emails/README.md

 # Summarize_Emails Using ChatGPT

-This program is designed to use locally downloadable GPT models from https://ollama.com/search to read and summarize the contents of emails.
-Those summaries are currently added to individual text files.
-Every single email gets its own text file with the following information:
+This program leverages locally downloadable GPT models from [Ollama](https://ollama.com/search) to read and summarize email content.
+Summaries are saved to individual text files, with each file containing:

-- A prompt for the AI model full of instructions to follow
+- A prompt given to the AI model
-- The original text content of the email excluding email attachment content and who the email was sent to/from
+- The original email text (excluding attachments and sender/recipient data)
-- The time it took for the AI to generate a response
+- The generation time for the AI response
-- The full response of the AI.
+- The full AI-generated summary

+---

+## Processing Logic

-This program iterates through all emails that were previously classified as Actionable.
-Every actionable email is prioritized based on how many actionable phrases were found in the contents of the email.
+The system iterates through all emails previously marked as *Actionable*.
+These are prioritized based on the number of actionable phrases detected within their content.

+The current setup handles ~30,000 actionable emails.
+With an average processing time of 45 seconds per email, full completion takes approximately 16 days of continuous runtime.

+---

+## Environment & Model

+- **Model:** `llama3.1:latest`
+- **OS:** Windows 11 Pro
+- **Hardware:**
+  - 32 GB RAM
+  - Intel(R) Xeon(R) Gold 6430 @ 2.10 GHz
+  - 10 Cores, 10 Logical Processors
+  - No GPU

+---

+## Project Purpose

+The primary objective is to optimize prioritization and response to high volumes of inbound email.
+By summarizing and surfacing high-impact items, the system enhances operational efficiency.

+---

+## Disclaimer

+This repository is a portfolio backup.
+All source code and outputs have been modified to remove or obscure client-sensitive data.

+To view a demonstration of the full project, contact the author at:
+📧 **micpowers98@gmail.com**